GfSE/SAF-Specification/src/devdoc/annotations-dev.md

 The annotations system allows users to attach personal notes to DOM elements on documentation pages.
 Notes are stored locally in the browser's `localStorage` and are never sent to any server.

+**Multi-user collaboration** is supported through:
+- Username field in each annotation
+- Export/import of JSON files
+- User-based filtering

 ### Key Components

 | Component | File/Location | Purpose |